Chancellor's Award for Advancing Institutional Excellence and Equity

 Purpose of the Award

-The University of California, Berkeley is committed to excellence, equity, and inclusion in every facet of its mission.
-Teaching, research, and public service contributions that promote diversity, equity, inclusion, belonging and justice are essential to maintaining UC Berkeley's preeminence as a world-class academic institution.
-The Chancellor's Award for Advancing Institutional Excellence and Equity acknowledges outstanding achievement by faculty in pursuit of the University's mission to create an inclusive environment, serve the needs of our increasingly diverse state, and highlight inequalities in society and the pathways to resolving them.
+The University of California, Berkeley is committed to excellence, equity, inclusion, diversity, and justice in every facet of its mission.
+The Chancellor's Award for Advancing Institutional Excellence and Equity acknowledges faculty members whose outstanding leadership in research, education, and service — to the public or to the university —have advanced campus efforts to build an inclusive environment, serve the needs of our increasingly diverse state, and create a more just and equitable society.

 Illustrations of demonstrated leadership in these areas may include: